markhen2/markhen2/README.md

 - 👋 Hi, I’m @markhen2
 - 🌱 I'm currently a mathematics student at UCD
-- 👀 I’m interested in ML,NN,CNN,DL
+- 👀 At the moment i’m interested in ML, web scraping, computer vision
 - 📫 mark.henry@ucdconnect.ie
-- Check out my website www.stockanalytics.ie

 <!---
 markhen2/markhen2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.